 If they found them all, they got a prize, which was usually a Star Wars sticker or pencil (check Party City or Target for what they have.)

 This was also a lot of fun, but got kinda messy.
 A volunteer or staff member basically needs to reset it every single time.
 Also it’s a good idea to have TWO copies of each character in the garbage dump to make it go faster.
+Thanks to Show Me Librarian for the original idea.

 This was simply kids shooting at cardboard cutouts of stormtroopers.
 I asked staff to bring in any Nerf guns that they had lying around.